 "Well?" she asked.
 Anna frowned as she shook her head.

 "No good," she said.
 "She's not picking up."

-“What about the other neighbors?”
+"What about the other neighbors?"
 Emiko asked.
 Anna began going down the list.
 Eight numbers later, she had the answer.
-One of the old neighbors told Anna where Kato-san was living.
+One of the old neighbors told Anna where Kato-san lived.
 She wrote down the information on a piece of paper and headed out.

 The trip to the apartment took about twenty minutes into the city.
 Despite the offers, Anna wanted to go alone.

 "He wouldn't know you," she reasoned.
 "Besides, I have to ask him a few things."